 When preparing for my CBSE 12th board exams, I didn’t take the time to read NCERT books and relied solely on “refreshers.”
-Then one day, one of my cousins visited us, (who had topped the board exams in his school days).
+One day, one of my cousins visited us (who had topped the board exams in his school days).
 He was discussing my board preparations, “So, have you completed the NCERT books?”

 “NCERT books?
 No.” (I was a bit confused).

 “Shit…The most important thing one could do to score well in boards is understand the concepts with clarity.
 And the best way to do that is to study the NCERT books—thoroughly.”

 And there I was—staring at his face like a retard.

 I know that as a student, you may have bought the argument that NCERT books are not detailed enough, and that might be true.

 But anyone aiming to score his best in the exams must work to understand the concepts clearly.
 That’s the basic funda.

 And that is what NCERT books do—they explain the concept clearly and concisely.
 Of course, you can use refreshers, but only after you’ve mastered the NCERT textbooks.

 So, if you haven’t already done so, pick your NCERT books and start reading, which brings us to the next point: how to read a book?